 Jim Edwards, Kinsale

-My golf crew arrived late (I don’t even ask why any more) but found the staff at Jim Edwards more than accommodating as they kept the kitchen open later than usual.
+We arrived late but found the staff at Jim Edwards more than accommodating as they kept the kitchen open later than usual.
 Located in the town centre, the food is hearty and tasty like comfort food in a pub, but with more flair.
 The staff was well organized and good natured even though they had to work late.
-My golfers recommend the pasta and stuffed mussels.
+I recommend the pasta and stuffed mussels.

 Fishy Fishy, Kinsale